woweh/go-units/README.md

 ### Breaking Changes compared to bcicen's version
 - Use unit pointers in the unitMap, units have a shared state.
 - Don't panic!
 AT least, try not to panic.
 There are still three methods that do panic:
-  1) unit.newUnit - the private, internal factory to create new units => find duplicate names or symbols at compile time
+  1) unit.mustCreateNewUnit - the private, internal factory to create new units => find duplicate names or symbols at compile time
   2) value.MustConvert
   3) units.MustConvertFloat
 - Change the signature of `NewUnit`, return `(Unit, error)` instead of `Unit`.